wrapperband/PrivateBlockchainAddress/PBA-Whitepaper.md

 > It would also be possible to have mining payouts to Dark Blockchain addresses, as an option ..

-> The encrypted address may need to conform to a standard format so the coin type can still be identified, or not?.
+> The encrypted address may need to conform to a standard format so the coin type can still be identified, or not? ie how amount and address are encrypted.
+For  instance An encrypted address and value might look exactly as an unencrypted one.
+The value actually being also encrypted to show a different (possibly small) amount.